The Constructive Generalist: How Akin Akingbogun is Engineering Africa’s Future and Writing Its Stories

 The Weight of Experience: When Life Says, “Your Turn”

 There is a profound arrogance in the unlived life.
 It is the quiet, unspoken assumption that because we have observed the storm from the safety of the shore, we understand the fury of the waves.
-We build fortresses of theory, constructed from the pages of books, the narratives of documentaries,
+We build fortresses of theory, constructed from the pages of books, the narratives of documentaries, and the cautionary tales of others.
+We sit in the grandstands of existence, offering unsolicited commentary on the players below, convinced that our hypothetical strategies would yield better results.

 The Great Standstill: A Symphony of Suspended Lives